freeman-lab/gl-scene/README.md

 ![experimental][experimental-image]
 [![js-standard-style][standard-image]][standard-url]

 Design and manipulate simple 3d scenes using [`stack.gl`](http://stack.gl) components.
-The goal of this module is to make it easy to build and manipulate scenes with shapes and lights, while maintaining full flexibility and composability with the [`stack.gl`](http://stack.gl) ecosystem, including the emphasis on writing modular shader code.
+The goal of this module is to make it easy to build and manipulate scenes, while maintaining full flexibility and composability with the [`stack.gl`](http://stack.gl) ecosystem, including the emphasis on writing modular shader code.
 It provides a higher-level interface on top of core stack.gl components, and includes a CSS style selector system for controlling appearence.
 Much of the functionality is defined in separate modules that can be used on their own, in particular [`gl-material`](http://github.com/stackgl/gl-material) and [`gl-shape`](http://github.com/stackgl/gl-shape).

 ![fruit](gifs/fruit.gif)